This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 While box dyes are a less expensive option, I have found that the results are not consistent, it is harder to apply, and you just don’t get as nice of a color, as you would with professional dye.

-You also have much more control with regards to the results with professional dye, because you are personally choosing and mixing the developer and color(s).
+You also have much more control when it comes to the results with professional dye because you are personally choosing and mixing the developer and color(s).

-Since semi-permanent dye is only depositing the color onto your hair, it will just cover your current hair color.
+Since the semi-permanent dye is only depositing the color onto your hair, it will just cover your current hair color.

 You will not be able to make your hair any lighter.